chitra-lab/chitra-lab.github.io/research/index.md

 # Research
 We develop the next generation of machine learning (ML) methods for addressing fundamental problems in biology.

 Our major motivation is the rapid development of new biological technologies -- including single-cell/spatial sequencing and CRISPR -- which measure diverse molecular modalities at unprecedented throughput and resolution.
 ML methods are essential for analyzing and interpreting these large, high-dimensional, and multi-modal biological datasets.
-However, **standard "off-the-shelf" ML methods are severely challenged by the high noise, sparsity, heterogeneity, and other limitations of modern technologies**.
+However, **standard "off-the-shelf" ML methods are severely challenged by the high noise, sparsity, heterogeneity, and other limitations of modern biological technologies**.

 We address these challenges by **developing ML methods that can extract meaningful biological insights from noisy biomedical data**.
-Our research involes developing both new **mathematical theory** and **practical algorithms**, depending on the problem domain.
-We draw on techniques from many different disciplines including deep learning, graph theory, statistical inference, and complex analysis.
+Our research involes developing both new **mathematical theory** and **practical algorithms**.
+We draw on techniques from many different disciplines including deep learning, graph theory, statistical inference, and pure mathematics (e.g. complex analysis).

 -------------------